growdigital/forestgarden.wales/content/blog/what-is-a-forest-garden.md

 ## 1. Productive

-* A forest garden is a productive garden, growing food and wood crops.
+* A forest garden is a productive garden, growing food, wood and other crops.
-* It is multi-layered, using all available space in 3 dimensions.
+* It is multi-layered, using all available space in [4 dimensions](/blog/seven-layers-forest-garden/).

 ## 2. Sustainable